equill/BellingcatCat/README.md

     - Options available right now are fully open (anybody can do anything), write-authenticated (only logged-in users can add, change or delete things), or authenticated-only (login or bust).
         - The authenticated part is a work-in-progress.
 Do *not* trust it until I've tested it and confirmed it looks secure, and then preferably after you've done your own testing.
     - More finely-grained controls are on the roadmap; it's mainly a question of priorities.
-    - LDAP is the only authentication backend I plan to provide, but I made sure it's possible to add others if a real-world need arises.

-### Next steps

-There's a long list of improvements lined up for Restagraph; too many to list here.
-The main priority right now is to finish implementing the login and permissions systems, and give it a more thorough check for security issues, so I can put it online long-term.

-As already mentioned, the GUI needs a _lot_ of work, especially with regard to visualising the data.

 ### What's behind the design decisions